$L_{\infty}$ norm minimization for nowhere-zero integer eigenvectors of the block graphs of Steiner triple systems and

 \end{theorem} \begin{proof} 1.
 The graph $J_q(n,1)$ is the complete graph $K_{[^n_1]_q}$.
 Since $\theta_1(J_q(n,1))=-1$, we see a $(-1)$-eigenvector $u$ of $K_{[^n_1]_q}$ is such that $\sum\limits_{x\in K_{[^n_1]_q}} u_x=0$ and vice versa.

 2. For the Johnson graphs $J(n,k)$ this property was established by Delsarte \cite{D}.
-For Grassmann graphs the proof could be found in \cite{NA}.
-We note that the result follows by consecutively applying Theorem \ref{TAM} to the pairs of the graphs $J_q(n,i)$ and $J_q(n,i+1)$ for $i=0,\ldots,k-1$.
-The graph are the halved graphs of the bipartite graph, with adjacency being incidence of $i$-subspaces into $i+1$-subspace of $\FF_q^n$ (which is $\overline{\Gamma}$ in Theorem \ref{TAM}).
+For the Grassmann graphs the proof could be found in \cite{NA}.
+We note that the result follows by consecutively applying Theorem \ref{TAM}.1 to the pairs of the graphs $J_q(n,i)$ and $J_q(n,i+1)$ for $i=0,\ldots,k-1$.
+The graphs are the halved graphs of the bipartite graph, with the adjacency being the inclusion relation of $i$-subspaces into $i+1$-subspace of $\FF_q^n$ (which is $\overline{\Gamma}$ in Theorem \ref{TAM}).